kboul/poll-creator/README.md

 ## Features

-The app allows to create, read, update & delete questions & answers to build a simple questionnaire.
+-   The app allows to create, read, update & delete questions & answers to build a simple questionnaire.
-It uses a fake DB to persist the data and relevant corresponding changes (crud operations).
+-   It uses a fake DB to persist the data and relevant corresponding changes (crud operations).
+-   Once starting typing into question or answer input a Save button will appear on the right input corner which allows to save the inserted value
+-   The button will dissapear after clicking Save
+-   The app allows to push reordered question or answer to the bottom of the list if its the first question or answer and user hits ^ icon.
+-   The app allows to push reordered question or answer to the start of the list if its the first question or answer and user hits ⌄ icon.

 ## Current App Status